FrameContext Reference¶

 str or None |

-run_ctx_base | Face anonymization mode ("blur", "box", or None) |
+run context base | Face anonymization mode ("blur", "black", or None) |

 Extending FrameContext¶